amitjohney/sylvatest/docs/security.md

 It is recommended to import this CA certificate in your browser in order to verify the server certificates sent by the exposed applications like `rancher` and `keycloak`.
 The way to import a CA certificate depends on the OS and the browser and, thus, are not detailed in this document.

-Then, the X509 certificate for your additional services in the management cluster can be issued from `cert-manager` by using the `ClusterIssuer` named `ca-issuer`, as illustrated below:
+Then, the X509 certificate for your additional services in the management cluster can be issued from `cert-manager` by using the `ClusterIssuer` named `certificate-issuer`, as illustrated below:

 ```yaml
 ---